2025 Gaza war protests at universities in the Netherlands: Reactions

-On 5 June, Erasmus University Rotterdam announced the freezing of its collaborations with three Israeli universities - Bar-Ilan University, Hebrew University of Jerusalem, and University of Haifa - due to concerns over potential involvement in human rights violations.
+On 5 June, Erasmus University Rotterdam announced the freezing of its collaborations with three Israeli universities – Bar-Ilan University, Hebrew University of Jerusalem, and University of Haifa – due to concerns over potential involvement in human rights violations.
 Exchange programs and new research partnerships are halted, though individual academic contacts remain allowed.
 The decision follows a critical report from an independent advisory committee citing military ties and controversial research activities in occupied Palestinian territories.

 On 10 June, TU Delft announced the immediate suspension of new institutional collaborations with Israeli universities and organizations due to concerns over potential involvement in human rights violations in Gaza, while existing partnerships will undergo reassessment based on criteria set by an internal Moral Deliberation Chamber.
+After the protests on 3 December, the university announced it would break a partnership with an Israeli company, reconsider another, and cancel three other planned projects.

 On 17 June, Eindhoven University of Technology announced it would freeze all institutional collaborations with Israeli universities, citing the ongoing humanitarian crisis in Gaza and concerns over ties to the Israeli defense sector.
 The decision specifically includes suspending cooperation with Technion, an Israeli university known for its close connections to military research.
 The university also plans to establish a committee to review sensitive collaborations, reflecting growing concerns over the dual-use potential of civilian technologies in military contexts.
 President Koen Janssen stated that continued cooperation under current conditions risks moral complicity in human rights violations.

 On 30 June, Vrije Universiteit Amsterdam (VU) announced it will no longer collaborate with central or regional governments of countries credibly accused of gross human rights violations.
 The decision follows the adoption of a new assessment framework addressing the risks of international partnerships in the context of armed conflict and human rights abuses.
 VU has begun terminating a specific research project involving the Israeli government, citing its new ethical guidelines, but all other collaborations with Israeli institutions are set to remain in place.